-There are approximately 60 million children under the age of 13 in the US, and 50% of them currently live with a step-parent.
+There are approximately 60 million children under the age of 13 in the US, and 50% of them currently live with a stepparent.
 This is a reality in today’s world of divorce and one that is not often talked about.
 As adults, especially after a bad relationship has ended, we tend to focus on our happiness and the love we believe we deserve, and my friends, I’m with you on that.
 But what we also need to understand is the trauma that our children have gone through and be very cautious about the next person we allow into their lives.
-You do not have to look hard to find a step-parent story gone wrong.
-It is extremely difficult to walk into three-quarters of a family and fit right in seamlessly, but today, I don't want to talk about the ones who failed.
-With Father’s Day tomorrow, I want to shine a bright light on all the loving, supportive, patient men who have come into our lives, embraced us and our children and made our world a better place.
+You do not have to look hard to find a stepparent story gone wrong.
+It is extremely difficult to walk into three-quarters of a family and fit right in seamlessly, but today, I don’t want to talk about the ones who failed.
+On Father’s Day, I want to shine a bright light on all the loving, supportive, patient men who have come into our lives, embraced us and our children, and made our world a better place by becoming stepfathers.

 I don’t have any research to back this up, but I’m going out on a limb here and say that I believe it is a little easier for women to integrate themselves into a stepfamily environment.
 I say this only because of the maternal/nurturing component that is natural for us.
 I know there are horror stepmom experiences out there too, but I still hold to my position that for men, it is a bit more challenging.

 Men (the good ones) walk into a situation and want to fix things; physically and emotionally.
-They see the scars and the aftermath of the pain and it sets them on a course to provide healing and restoration.
+They see the children’s post-divorce pain and scars and it sets them on a course to provide healing and restoration.
 Of course, his main objective is to win the love and devotion of the woman, but he also sees the children and their situation.

 He immediately brought her into his life and I truly believe with all my heart he loved her as his own.
 From Day One he included her in our plans and never asked me to choose or divide my time or love.
 He is the only man she ever considered to be her dad and even when she connected with her biological father years later, until the day her stepdad passed away, she loved him fiercely and called him Daddy.